 Continuing Care Retirement Communities (CCRCs) – Learn about what these facilities have to offer, questions to ask and how to evaluate whether CCRC’s may be a good choice for you.
 (Mass.gov Elder Affairs)

-Budget concerns for independent living facilities
+Budget concerns for independent living and retirement homes

 Key to Choice (PDF) – A guide to help you assess your lifestyle needs and evaluate the many housing and service options available to seniors.
 Includes samples of budgets and evaluations.
 (The Metropolitan Area Agency on Aging)